Teoscar Hernández Player Props: Mariners vs. Athletics

 Teoscar Hernández At The Plate

-- Hernandez has three doubles, seven home runs and two walks while batting .209.
+- Hernandez is hitting .202 with three doubles, seven home runs and two walks.

-- He has hit a long ball in six games this year (21.4%), leaving the park in 6% of his trips to the plate.
+- He has hit a home run in 20.7% of his games this season, and 5.8% of his trips to the dish.

-- Hernandez has driven home a run in 10 games this season (35.7%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on one occasion..
+- In 34.5% of his games this season, Hernandez has tallied at least one RBI.
+In four of those games (13.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.